viniciusromani/csv-uploader/backend/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Create migrations to apply database changes (currently using `syncronize: true` which is not recommended for production environment)
 - [ ] Fix query-param parse on get endpoint using `class-validator` and `class-transformer` library
 - [ ] Allow database batch size to be defined on the fly
 - [ ] Create unit tests for `currency-service`